ungip/smartmeter-burgenland/README.md

 ## Script
 The script is for 2 TTL readers connected to ESP, but you can use 1 too.
 Than you have to delete the lines begining with +2,1,r... and correct >M 2 to >M1

-In the line +1,`3`,r... the `3` is the GPIO port, standard RX(GPIO3).
+In the line +1,`3`,r... the `3` is the GPIO pin, standard RX(GPIO3).
 You can change it if you like (by the 2nd meter is GPIO2, you can change it too...)
-You can use any GPIO port of the ESP.
+You can use any GPIO pin of the ESP.

 You have to change the text "Encyrption Key" to the key which you recive from Netz Burgenland.